oilpricebenchmarks/oilpricebenchmarks.github.io/README.md

 # oilpricebenchmarks.github.io

-### Placeholder for the research work
+## Placeholder for the research work

-### Real World Time Series Benchmark Datasets with Temporal Distribution Shifts: Global Crude Oil Asset Price and Volatility
+## Real World Time Series Benchmark Datasets with Temporal Distribution Shifts: Global Crude Oil Asset Price and Volatility

-Content ETA: 26 May 2023 11:59 AM (before noon) AoE
+Data (WTI and Brent resampled weekly, Dubai remains monthly and task labels for all three) can be downloaded from `assets/data.zip`